 Any swimming pool that contains more than 300mm of water and uses a water filter needs to have council approval before it can be installed.
 Once you've decided on the pool design and location, you'll need to submit plans and specifications to your local council.
 Your pool supplier should be able to help you with your application.

 Across Australia, pool safety regulations require that every swimming pool is surrounded by a childproof safety fence.
 You can choose from several types of fences, but you need to make sure that it meets relevant Australian Standard safety requirements.
 It's also a good idea to choose a pool location that's easy to supervise.

 Whether you choose to make your pool the focal point of your backyard or create a harmonious outdoor environment, you should consider the aesthetic aspects of your overall design.
 The house architecture, garden design, lighting, water features and waterfalls will all impact your choice of pool design.

-The type of pool you select will depend on a number of factors, including the size and layout of your backyard, how many people will use it, how, and how often you plan to use it.
+The type of pool you select will depend on a number of factors, including the size and layout of your backyard, how many people will use it, and how, and how often you plan to use it.
 If you intend to do laps, you'll generally need a longer and deeper pool.
-The size of pool you require will also assist you in establishing the perfect location for your pool and whether or not your wish to keep lawn and gardens around the area or create a patio lifestyle with the pool as the focus.
+The size of the pool you require will also assist you in establishing the perfect location for your pool and whether or not you wish to keep lawns and gardens around the area or create a patio lifestyle with the pool as the focus.

 You can use our dealer locator to find a swimming pool builder near you.